-In this guide, we won’t be talking about betting on future tech, but we will be focusing on future tech prediction markets.
-It’s important to establish the difference between betting and predictions, as while there are similarities, they are different at their core.
-Whether you are a beginner or experienced trader, future tech is a great category to explore.
+In this guide, we'll be focusing on future tech prediction markets.
+Whether you are a beginner or an experienced trader, future tech is a great category to explore.

 Where traditional prediction methods fail, such as surveys, polls, and expert analysis, prediction markets can fluctuate in real-time with the changing opinions.
 Instead of having to redo polls, for example, prediction markets reflect the real-time beliefs, making forecasting on AI and other future tech exciting.